deco3500-2017/Wrinkle-Free/README.md

 # Concept
-Our concept would be creating a web based application for elderly where user able to post and share their knowledge or experience regarding their interest and passion for others to view and learn.During the signup process, user can select their interest in the selection field, they have a few default selection such as gardening, cooking, tailoring, and much more for user to choose.
+Our concept would be creating a web based application for elderly where user able to post and share their knowledge or experience regarding their interest and passion for others to view and learn.It has similar feature like blog post where they can post text, images or video online, but it will be less complex where elderly able to understand and make use of the feature easily.
+All the post will be categorised by tag, for example if they post some cooking recipe the tag will be under “cooking” section.
+Each post has a comment section for user to comment。

+During the signup process, user can select their interest in the selection field, they have a few default selection such as gardening, cooking, tailoring, and much more for user to choose.
 User also able to select multiple interest based on their preference.
 After successful login they will be navigated to the main page where it consist of multiple post shared by other users.
 All the post were filtered and categorised according to user’s field of interest.

-It has similar feature like blog post where they can post text, images or video online, but it will be less complex where elderly able to understand and make use of the feature easily.
-All the post will be categorised by tag, for example if they post some cooking recipe the tag will be under “cooking” section.
 User also able to browse and search for their interest in a list after searching the hobby by keywords from the search engine.
 The information will be shown clearly and logically, such as listed by popularity or page view.And the web-based application also has an attractive social component.
 It has function of social technology like online chat room, where elderly can find and connect to other people that share their hobby or interest by joining or creating the social group with similar hobby and interest, so they can chat with each other and release their status.
 The feature of user interface will be simple, elegant, less complex and easier for aging population to use.

 # Team
 Who is on your team, what are their responsibilities, and how will you work together?
 List all the members and their course code.
 Identify: